 - 4.5.1.
-We will work closely with Ofcom colleagues on transition arrangements to ensure that there is a seamless continuation of enforcement activity after transfer. - 4.5.2.
+We will continue to work closely with Ofcom colleagues on transition arrangements to deliver as best as possible a seamless continuation of enforcement activity after transfer. - 4.5.2.
 During the period up until transfer, we will continue to ensure that the aims of Code 15 are underpinned by effective enforcement through: - using our intelligence gathering capabilities to quickly identify any harm or potential for harm - in the first instance and where appropriate, using our codified engagement powers to try to resolve issues quickly without applying sanctions - formally investigating and seeking to apply sanctions where merited.
 Our aim in most cases is for this to be applied only where the engagement process has failed, although we will proceed straight to formal investigation for those cases where significant harm has occurred or we have clear evidence that co-operation will not be forthcoming. - applying the Procedures that support the Code and continue to review them for effectiveness. - 4.5.3.
-We expect our emphasis in 2023/24 to be in the following areas: - completing any outstanding Code 14 cases that were not able to be resolved during 2022/23 - underpinning compliance with the approach of Code 15, ensuring industry providers respond to directions for information and deliver their registration obligations. - 4.5.4.
-We will also continue to ensure the long-term effectiveness of enforcement sanctions by remaining committed to a legally exhaustive debt recovery process of unpaid fines and admin charges, so that those adjudicated against fully understand that we will chase down all outstanding debts over a significant period of time.
+We expect our emphasis in 2024/25 to be in the following areas: - completing any outstanding Enforcement cases that were not able to be resolved during 2023/24 - where we estimate that we are unlikely to resolve open cases before transfer, to prepare them for continuation either under the transitional arrangements provided for or under Ofcom's new regulatory regime - continuing to deliver compliance with the approach of Code 15 through ensuring industry providers respond to directions for information and deliver their registration obligations. - 4.5.4.
+We will also continue to ensure the long-term effectiveness of enforcement sanctions by remaining committed to pursuing to the extent possible prior to transfer, an exhaustive debt recovery process for unpaid fines and admin charges, so that those adjudicated against fully understand that we will chase down all outstanding debts over a significant period of time.